sobhanbera/sobhanbera/README.md

 ### Current Status:

-- 🔭 Currently developing a music streaming application called [Sobyte](https://github.com/sobhanbera).
+- 🔭 Currently developing a music streaming application called **[Sobyte](https://github.com/noisymelo/sobyte)**
-- ✅ Currently very active in different technical communities as Attendee, Organizer, Speaker and Member.
+- ✅ Currently very active in different technical communities as Attendee, Organizer, Speaker, Member & more
-- 💻 As a Full-Stack Software Developer & UI/UX Designer, I bring a diverse skillset to the table.
+- 💻 As a Full-Stack Software Developer & UI/UX Designer, I bring a diverse skillset to the table
-- 💬 Feel free to ask me anything by creating an [issue](https://github.com/sobhanbera/sobhanbera/issues) on my GitHub.
+- 💬 Feel free to ask me anything by creating an [issue](https://github.com/sobhanbera/sobhanbera/issues) on my GitHub
-- 🎵 Music is a constant companion and I enjoy singing along to my favorite tunes.
+- 🎵 Music is a constant companion and I enjoy singing along to my favorite tunes
-- 📚 I believe that books are essential for personal growth and make a point to read regularly.
+- 📚 I believe that books are essential for personal growth and make a point to read regularly
-- 🧠 I am always seeking to expand my knowledge and learn new things.
+- 🧠 I am always seeking to expand my knowledge and learn new things
-- 🌱 Building projects is a regular part of my routine, helping me to hone my skills and stay up-to-date.
+- 🌱 Building projects is a regular part of my routine, helping me to hone my skills and stay up-to-date
-- 🏫 I would not hesitate to miss a class to delve into some programming.
+- 🏫 I would not hesitate to miss a class to delve into some programming...

 <br/>